 Pine River is a blue-collar town, with 56.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pine River is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Pine River who work in food service (14.04%), office and administrative support (5.26%), and sales jobs (5.26%).

-A relatively large number of people in Pine River telecommute to their jobs.
-Overall, about 12.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Pine River is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.